Richard Lyons, 1st Earl Lyons: Minister to the United States

 Lyons was reputed for his luxurious dinner parties, both when Ambassador to the United States and when Ambassador to Paris.
 Lyons's dinner parties ‘nothing could exceed’ in ‘dignity and faultless taste’.
 He agreed with Palmerston's remark that ‘dining is the soul of diplomacy’, and offered five courses of Moet and Chandon champagne to United States Senators.
 Lyons contended that British embassies, and consulates, and legations ought to impress Britain's grandeur by their furnishings and of their banquets, to which he often invited junior members of the diplomatic community to create the structure of ‘a boys school of which he were the headmaster’.
 Lyons regularly attended Willard's Hotel to discern the political opinions of American notables.

+George Sheffield

+Lyons's private secretary when he was British Ambassador to the USA was George Sheffield (13 September 1836 - 10 October 1898), who was the fourth son of Sir Robert Sheffield, 4th Baronet, of Normanby Hall, and who was educated at University College, Oxford, Pembroke College, Oxford, and Lincoln's Inn.
+Sheffield continued to serve as Lyons's private secretary for over 20 years, including when Lyons was British Ambassador to France.

 Lyons's early American actions

 Lord Lyons resolved during 1859 the San Juan Island crisis (the "Pig War") by advanced informal disclosure of the ultimatum that he had been instructed to deliver to the US that enabled an agreement to occur before the animosity between Britain and the US created violence.

 Lyons organized the successful tour, in 1860, of British North America and the United States by the Prince of Wales, of whom he was a friend, to include the centres of Republican Party advocacy (including in New York, and in Massachusetts, and in Ohio) and to meetings with the USA's Sumner and Chase.
 Lord Lyons was consequently commended both by the United States, including by President Buchanan, and by Great Britain, including by Queen Victoria, by whom he was made a Knight Grand Cross of the Order of St Michael and St George (GCMG).